TaygaHoshi/tt-project/Lists/List of Divine Spells.md

 **Radius:** (10 + WRA) meters
 **Duration:** 5 minutes
 **Effect**
     Your magic finds all living creatures within radius, unless they are magically protected in some way.
 You see a glowing effect on these creatures.
-This glow can be seen through walls.
-The glow lasts for the duration of this spell.
+This glow can be seen through walls and it lasts for the duration of this spell.

 ## Stone Blades
 **Complexity:** Simple